 A. Using An External Hard Drive For Data Backup

 We started out using one external hard drive in our office.
 This is the most basic and easiest way to protect your data that’s located on your internal hard drive.
-We currently use several brand-name 2TB external hard drive.
+We currently use several brand-name 2TB external hard drives.
 Make sure that you purchase a hard drive that can store 50 to 100% more data than is currently on your computer’s internal hard drive.

 Purchase only the correct size that you need now, and then upgrade with a newer and larger unit when you need it.
 We purchased an external USB hard drive that is physically very small in size – about 3″ x 4″ x 0.5″.
 This gives us an easy way to put the hard drive into our fire-proof safe, or safety deposit box, or take it with us on a working vacation.